Mechanization of Production

 Over-the-row Small-Fruit Harvester

 Small-fruit harvesters are common in western Washington, where raspberries and blueberries are widely planted crops.
 At the time of cider apple harvest, berry season is over and the harvesters are available for use in picking cider apples.
-Modern apple trellising systems, with closely planted trees on dwarfing rootstocks, are well suited to picking with mechanized harvesters.
+Crab apples, which have small fruit, planted on dwarfing rootstocks are well suited to picking with a small fruit harvester.

-From 2002–2003, a cider apple planting was established on a low trellis, with trees grafted to strongly dwarfing rootstocks M27 and M9.
+In our study, a cider apple planting was established on a low trellis in 2002, with trees grafted to strongly dwarfing rootstocks M27 and M9.
 From 2011 to 2016, replicated trials were conducted using a mechanical raspberry harvester (Littau Model OR0012) and two post-harvest storage treatments (0, 2, and 4 weeks cold and ambient storage) to examine the possible effects of harvest method.

 European Mechanized Harvest Systems